andykarpov/karabas-pro/DONATIONS.md

 Thanks to all bakers, with your help it was possible to release a nice new tool - **FDImage by Doctor Max!**

-With this tool you're able now to extract FDD images (FDI, PRO, TRD, SCL) to real floppy disks.
+With this tool you're able to extract FDD images (FDI, PRO, TRD, SCL, TD0) to real floppy disks.
-The only missing feature for now is working with TeleDisk TD0 file format.

-Feel free to send any amount of USD/EUR/etc to support **Doctor Max** - a developer of this nicetool:
+Feel free to send any amount of USD/EUR/etc to support **Doctor Max** - a developer of this nice tool:

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/dexius?locale.x=ru_RU)